 Properties on the Poverty Bay Flats depend on surface water and groundwater for irrigation to cope through our dry summer.

-Up to 10 cubic metres of groundwater per day can be taken without a permit, from an individual bore for domestic and stock use.
-To take more than 10 cubic metres, a water permit is required.
+Up to 10 cubic metres of groundwater per day can be taken without a consent, from an individual bore for domestic and stock use.
+To take more than 10 cubic metres a water consent is required.

 For more information on bore installation and groundwater

 To take water from a watercourse for domestic or stock purposes is permitted.
-For any other purpose, a water permit is required.
+For any other purpose, a water consent is required.
 For more information on our district's rivers and streams

-Water permit application forms - see Resource Consents
+Water consent application forms - see Resource Consents

 Water users can enter their water use data online(external link)